vincehartono/Blackjack/README.md

 Need to work on:

 - Strategy used in blackjack game
-  - Offering Insurance
+  - Offering Insurance if dealer showing A
   - Double
   - Splitting
-  - Checking if dealers have blackjack

 Finished: